How to buy the best hair dryer

 If the hair dryer is poorly balanced, it will feel heavier and be more awkward to hold.
 If you can, hold the hair dryer when you are in the shop and check whether it suits you.
-Each of our Which? hair dryer reviews also reveals the weight – and perceived weight – of each hair dryer on test.

 Look for a hair dryer that is light enough to hold comfortably above your crown for a long time, so you can create the perfect straight style by blowing your hair dry, along its length, from the roots to the end.
 An ionic function is good for leaving straight hair soft, shiny and smooth.

 Curly hair often looks its most defined if left to dry naturally.
 To avoid losing definition when using a hair dryer, choose one that can dry hair slowly and carefully.
-Search our ratings for a dryer that scores well on the low-heat setting.

 If you prefer to let your hair dry naturally, then give it a quick blast to add volume, look for a dryer that dries quickly on high settings.
 Using a diffuser is a good but slow way of getting voluminous curls.